Repeated mergers of black hole binaries: implications for GW190521: Introduction

-In this letter, we use a set of direct N-body simulations of dense star cluster evolution that include both gravity and stellar evolution \citep{anagnostou2020dynamically} to investigate hierarchical BHB mergers as a potential formation channel for IMBHs within GCs over timescales compared to their typical ages (i.e. $\sim 10$ Gyr).
-In Section \ref{sec:method}, we briefly describe our simulation framework, including code and initial conditions.
-In Section \ref{sec:snowball} we explore in detail one simulation that shows the evolution of a specific BH - henceforth referred to as ``Snowball" - undergoing seven BHB merger in 12.5 Gyr to reach a final mass $m_{BH}=97.8 M_{\odot}$.
+In this paper, we use a set of direct N-body simulations of dense star clusters that include both gravity and stellar evolution \citep{2020PASA...37...44A} to investigate hierarchical BHB mergers as a potential formation channel for IMBHs within GCs over timescales compared to their typical ages (i.e. $\sim 10$ Gyr).
+In Section \ref{sec:method}, we briefly describe our simulation framework, including initial conditions and our treatment of gravitational recoil.
+In Section \ref{sec:snowball}, we explore in detail one simulation that shows the evolution of a specific BH --- henceforth referred to as ``Snowball" --- undergoing seven BHB mergers in 6.5 Gyr to reach a final mass $\text{m}_{\text{BH}}=97.8 M_{\odot}$.
+In Section \ref{sec:The Merger Chain With Recoils}, we discuss the effects of gravitational recoil on the viability of such a merger chain, highlighting limitations in the calculations.
 From the length distribution of merger chains within the full set of simulated clusters, in Section \ref{sec:rates} we estimate the comoving rate of IMBH formation in a typical GC.
-Finally, in Section \ref{sec:implications} we discuss implications of this formation channel for the recently announced GW190521 detection, as well as for future gravitational wave detections.
+Finally, in Section \ref{sec:implications} we discuss implications of this formation channel for the GW190521 detection, as well as for future gravitational wave detections.